ThomasBarrial/spoque-api/README.md

 🔐 SecureAPI - Basic Authentication System

-Welcome to SecureAPI, a basic API project featuring a robust login system using Node.js, TypeScript, Express, Prisma, and Docker.
+Welcome to SpoqueApi, a basic API project featuring a login system using Node.js, TypeScript, Express, Prisma, and Docker.
 This project demonstrates a secure and scalable backend architecture, perfect for kickstarting your next Node.js project.
-🚀 Features
+🚀

 - User Authentication: Secure login system with JWT-based authentication.
 - Prisma ORM: Seamless database integration using Prisma.